Kill3rKai/Kill3rKai/README.md

 Main thing eating my time right now is **Lilly AI**.
 Pink-themed, chaotic in the best way.
 Still very much in progress...
-There is a [site](https://kill3rkai.github.io/SocialLinks/) i have for my socials that tracks her progress you can see.
+There is a [website](https://kill3rkai.github.io/SocialLinks/) i have for my socials that tracks her progress you can see.
+The same site will show you if i have new projects coming up — though, you can see the same here

 I mess around with Python, JS, some web things, AI experiments — whatever catches my attention that week.
 No schedules.
 Just code.